Non-Depository License Renewal

 Non-Depository license renewal season begins November 1.
 Please renew your license via the Nationwide Multistate Licensing System (NMLS) by December 1 to avoid a late fee.
 Failure to renew by December 31 may result in expiration of your license.

 A credit card is a form of borrowing that often involves charges.
-Credit terms and conditions affect your overall cost.
-So it's wise to compare terms and fees before agreeing to open a credit or charge card account.
+Credit terms and conditions affect your overall cost, so you should compare terms, conditions, and fees before agreeing to open a credit or charge card account.
 Shopping around for a credit card can save you money on interest and fees.
-You’ll want to find one with features that match your needs.
+You should find a credit card with features that match your needs.

-Credit card issuers have wide latitude in what they can charge for interest, but they must inform the customer of the interest rate.
-Therefore, it is important to "read the fine print" in both the original credit card agreement and in any supplemental notices.
-Federal law allows interest rate increases on existing balances under certain conditions, such as when a promotional rate ends, there is a variable rate, or if the cardholder makes a late payment.
-Interest rates on new transactions can increase only after the first year.
+Credit card issuers have wide latitude in what interest rates they charge.
+However, the issuer must inform the consumer of the applicable interest rates.
+It is important to read all the terms and conditions in the original credit card agreement and in any supplemental notices.
+Federal law allows interest rate increases on existing balances, such as when a promotional rate ends, when there is a variable rate, or if the cardholder makes a late payment.